|Previous College:||Norwich '73|

 After playing an abbreviated six-game varsity schedule during 2000-01, their first season of varsity play, the Purple Knights earned their first win against a varsity squad on Jan.
 4, 2002, blanking Massachusetts Institute of Technology (MIT), 4-0.

 In 2005-06, goalie Annice Mason '06 was nominated for the 2006 Hockey Humanitarian Award, presented annually to college hockey's finest citizen.
 Another goalie, Marcy Ring '05, was previously nominated for NCAA Woman of the Year.
-Donovan's players have included players hailing from as close as neighboring New England states, Ontario and Quebec, and ranging from as far away as California, Florida, Maryland, Pennsylvania and Wyoming.
+Donovan's rosters have included players hailing from as close as neighboring New England states, Ontario and Quebec, and ranging from as far away as California, Florida, Maryland, Pennsylvania and Wyoming.

 He served as an assistant coach for the Saint Michael's men from 1991-92 to 1993-94.
 In 1995, Donovan took over as coaching director for the Vermont Northern Lights women's program.
 He worked with the 13-15 age group, which was the district regional runner-up one year, and worked with the 16-19 group who were the district regional runner-up for two consecutive years.

 Donovan played for Archbishop Williams High School in Braintree, Mass., and went on to play at Norwich from 1969-70 to 1972-73, serving as captain of the Cadets in his senior year.
 A 1973 graduate of Norwich, Donovan holds a bachelor's degree in business administration with a minor in secondary education, and earned his master's degree in administration from Saint Michael's in May of 2006.
 He resides in Hardwick, Vt.
+As of the summer of 2013, eight of Donovan's former Saint Michael's players were currently coaching at the youth, high school or college level.

 |2010-11||6-19-2||4-12-2||First Postseason Win in Program History|